keishaharris/odin-landing-page/README.md

 https://keishaharris.github.io/odin-landing-page/

 Project Takeaways:

-- The project was relatively sikmple and straightforward.
+- The project was relatively simple and straight-forward.
 - Re-enforcement of CSS Flebox and learned how to style websites in a more structured fashion.